Account-based marketing (ABM) has come a long way.

 - Get creative: Direct mail may no longer be an option, so what virtual events can you create?
 What virtual content experiences can you deliver?
 Now is the time to test new offers and assets.

-- Nail sales and marketing GTM alignment now: Use this time to train your ABM and sales team.
+- Nail sales and marketing alignment now: Use this time to train your ABM and sales team.
 Enable them with resources so they can hit the ground running with new messaging and tactics.
 Additionally, take the time to review metrics and share results on a consistent cadence.